How Federal Income Tax Is Calculated

 Marginal Rate vs. Effective Rate

-Your marginal rate is the bracket your last dollar falls into — this is what people mean when they say "I'm in the 22% bracket."
+Your marginal rate is the rate on your last (highest) dollar of income.
+It's the bracket you "fall into," and it's the number people quote when they say they're in the 22% or 24% bracket.

-Your effective rate is your total federal tax divided by your total gross income (or taxable income).
-For a $75,000 earner, the effective rate is approximately 13.5%, not 22%.
+Your effective rate is your total federal tax divided by your total gross income.
+For a $75,000 single filer, the effective rate is around 13.5%, not 22%.
+The marginal rate sounds scarier than it actually is.

-- When comparing your overall tax burden across states or years: use your effective rate
+- Comparing your overall tax burden year-over-year: use your effective rate

 Complete Worked Example: $85,000 Single Filer, 2026

-Let's trace through the full federal income tax calculation for a single filer earning $85,000 in 2026.
+Let me walk through the full federal income tax calculation for a single filer earning $85,000 in 2026.
+No assumptions, no rounding until the end.

 Step 1: Subtract Standard Deduction